20 Trade Show Marketing Materials (& How to Use Them Effectively)

 Do you want to know the single worst trade show exhibit marketing advice?

 “Don’t worry about it.
 The show organizer will take care of getting attendees to the show.
-You just have to look good, and exhibitors will flock to your booth.
-In other words, if you build it, they will come.”
+You just have to look good, and exhibitors will flock to your booth.”
+In other words, if you build it, they will come.
 While that may have been true in 1967, that advice is no longer true today.

 Trade show success requires more than a “pretty display.”
 It requires specific goals, an executable plan, and a range of trade show marketing materials to maximize your return on investment.
 Trade show marketing is (not surprisingly) “marketing.”
 The tools may differ but not the steps required to attract and engage potential clients.
 For the sake of this article, we’ll assume you are familiar with buying an exhibit or display.
-Instead, we’ll review 15 trade show marketing materials and how to incorporate them into your exhibition strategy.
+Trade show marketing materials will be our sole focus.

 Trade Show Marketing Materials: An Overview